ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 #### Will be updated once new perks are added to the game.*

-**Updated on February 10, 2024**
+**Updated on March 23, 2024**

 ![Image of Program](/screenshot-of-program/Capture.PNG)

-#### *There are currently 249 perks featured in Dead by Daylight as well as within this tool.
+#### *There are currently 255 perks featured in Dead by Daylight as well as within this tool.
 Currently up-to-date.
-Next batch of perks will be introduced in CHAPTER XXXI.
+Next batch of perks will be introduced in CHAPTER XXXII.

 - All icons have been created by EvaZioNe ([Discord Server](https://discord.com/invite/pYVKCZR) + [Steam Group](https://steamcommunity.com/groups/Nebula_Perks))
 - *This is an extended and updated version of Netruk44's randomiser tool*